HexHive/datashield/README.md

 Clone this repo into `$HOME/research`

 There are a lot of build scripts to glue everything together and make the build reproducible.
-Tthe scripts all assume you cloned in the above directory.
+The scripts all assume you cloned in the above directory.

     cd ~
     mkdir research